skhan-tech/skhan-tech.github.io/_posts/2020-02-16-Lending-Club-Loan-Analysis.md

 ![JobsByDefault]({{ site.url }}/images/charts/Correlation_Heatmap.png)

-The chart above is quite difficult to read because of the sheer volume of features we have access to however the big takeaways are that income, loan amount and interest rates are among the top factors that impact our dependent variable (e.g. bad_loan_flag).
+The chart above is quite difficult to read because of the sheer volume of features we have access to.
+However, the big takeaways are that income, loan amount and interest rates are among the top factors that impact our dependent variable (e.g. bad_loan_flag).
 Let's move ahead with this and take a look at creating some baseline models.

 **Baseline Model**